General Comodule-Contramodule Correspondence: Model Categories

 The second statement in (2) follows from \cite[Cor.
 3.3.4]{HeKe}. \end{proof}

 We finish the section with the following fact: \begin{cor} Suppose that, further to the conditions of Proposition~\ref{ind_model}, the category $\sC$ is locally presentable.
-Then the following statements hold. \begin{enumerate} \item Equation~\eqref{ind_cl} defines an accessible (left-induced) model structure on $\sC_T$. \item If the chief $\chf$ is presentable, then equation~\eqref{ind_cl} defines an accessible (right-induced) model structure $\sC^F$. \item Furthermore, if $\sC$ is cofibrantly generated or right proper, with generating set of trivial cofibrations $\bJ$, and if the functor $G^F$ takes relative $F \bJ$-complexes to weak equivalences, then $\sC^F$ is also cofibrantly generated or right proper, respectively. \end{enumerate} \end{cor} \begin{proof} The first two statements follow from Proposition~\ref{ind_model} and Proposition~\ref{chief_presentable}.
+Then the following statements hold. \begin{enumerate} \item Equation~\eqref{ind_cl} defines an accessible (left-induced) model structure on $\sC_T$ and an accessible (right-induced) model structure $\sC^F$. \item If $\sC$ is cofibrantly generated or right proper, with generating set of trivial cofibrations $\bJ$, and if the functor $G^F$ takes relative $F \bJ$-complexes to weak equivalences, then $\sC^F$ is also cofibrantly generated or right proper, respectively. \end{enumerate} \end{cor} \begin{proof} The first statement follows from Proposition~\ref{ind_model} and Proposition~\ref{chief_presentable}.

-By Proposition \ref{ind_model} $\sC^F$ is locally presentable.
+By Proposition~\ref{chief_presentable} $\sC^F$ is locally presentable.
 Thus, combined with our assumption on $G^F$, it follows that $\sC^F$ is cofibrantly generated by \cite[Th.
 11.3.2]{Hir}.
 Since limits in $\sC^F$ are inherited from $\sC$, the model structure on $\sC^F$ is right proper. \end{proof}